amirmazmi/config/python/basic_python.md

  3. `from src.BlackScholes import *`

 Dot is to indicate the sublevel and will work for any further sub level down.

+The only way to reload imports is to restart the kernel (in jupyter).
+Python will not re-import even if you re-run the import line.

 <br>